Client-Engineering-Indonesia/workshop-openpages/Financial Control Management/README.md

 ## Hands-On Materials

-For this lab you will be able to run through IBM OpenPages Financial Control Management (FCM) module by following these steps:
+For this lab you will be able to run through IBM OpenPages Financial Control Management (FCM) module on Scoping stage, Review of Internal Control stagem and Operational Effectiveness Testing.
+At glance, here are the steps:

 1. Create Process and Sub Process - [link](https://github.com/Client-Engineering-Indonesia/workshop-openpages/blob/main/Financial%20Control%20Management/01-Create%20Process%20and%20Sub%20Process.md)
 2. Define Risk and Mapping Control - [link](https://github.com/Client-Engineering-Indonesia/workshop-openpages/blob/main/Financial%20Control%20Management/02-Define%20Risk%20and%20Control.md)